neuro-inc/neuro-flow/reference/workflow-syntax/actions-syntax/README.md

 ## Action file

-Neuro Flow supports two sources of action files: local filesystem and Github repository.
+Apolo Flow supports two sources of action files: local filesystem and Github repository.

 For filesystem actions, you can place a config file in any location inside the flow's workspace.
 No special name is required.